Departmental Policies/Actions Supporting Equity & Inclusion

-- Since 2018 SLHS 497 “Mapping Your Future” This course is available to any undergraduate and focuses on exploring the field and practical preparation for life after the undergraduate degree
+- SLHS 497 “Mapping Your Future” This course is available to any undergraduate and focuses on exploring the field and practical preparation for life after the undergraduate degree

-- Since 2018 Brown Bag Sessions.
+- Brown Bag Sessions.
 These informal sessions were created to increase interactions between faculty and students.
 Each meeting has a topic, which varies widely and is based on student input

 2013 Established a bilingual certificate programs.
-Our is one of only 30 MS and 3 AuD graduate programs with a specific focus on bilingualism in the nation.
+At this time, ours was one of only 30 MS and 3 AuD graduate programs with a specific focus on bilingualism in the nation.

-2014 Hired Bilingual Clinical Faculty member (Motoyoshi) and expanded community bilingual clinical practicum opportunities
+2014 Hired Bilingual Clinical Faculty member and expanded community bilingual clinical practicum opportunities

 2018 Establishment of a dedicated lactation room

 2019 Creation of an Inclusive Teaching Practices resource